Medicare Advantage Plans in Nebraska

-Medicare Advantage in Nebraska is an alternative way to get complete Medicare coverage.
+Medicare Advantage plans in Nebraska are an alternative way to get complete Medicare coverage.
 People eligible for Medicare benefits can purchase a Medicare Part C plan from a private insurance company.
-The plan provider is required by U.S. federal law to provide, at least, the same benefits that Original Medicare does.
+The plan provider is required by US federal law to provide at least the same benefits that Original Medicare does.

-Through a Medicare Advantage plan in Nebraska, enrollees pay a monthly premium for a plan that bundles Medicare Part A (inpatient hospital insurance), and Medicare Part B (outpatient medical insurance) benefits together into one plan.
+Through a Medicare Advantage plan, enrollees pay a monthly premium for a plan that bundles Medicare Part A (inpatient hospital insurance), and Medicare Part B (outpatient medical insurance) benefits into one plan.

 Most network freedom: Medicare Advantage PPO plans

 - PPOs give Medicare beneficiaries more options for network providers.

 - PPO enrollees don’t need referrals from their primary care physicians.

 - Monthly premiums are between $0 and $100.00.

 Lower out-of-pocket costs: Medicare Advantage HMO plans

 - HMO enrollees require referrals.
 This helps keep costs down.

 Low income or chronic health conditions: Medicare Advantage D-SNP